kaltura/media-framework/README.md

 When the size of the request body exceeds a certain threshold, nginx writes it to a temporary file.
 However, the implementation of the Media-Framework API requires that the request body of `POST` / `PUT` requests will be available in memory.
 If needed, the nginx `client_body_buffer_size` directive can be used to increase the size of the buffer allocated for the request body.

-The argument `?pretty=1` can be added to `GET` requests in order to return the response in a "pretty" / indented format.

 ### Status Codes